dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ![table1_layout](resources/images/program_indicators/table1_layout.png)

-The table should look like this
+The table should look like this (the months shown may differ as its relative to the current date)

 ![underlying_conditions](resources/images/program_indicators/PI_underlying_conditions.png)